Chiral and topological superconductivity in isospin polarized multilayer graphene

 \textit{Band dispersion.---} In rhombohedral multilayer graphene, low-energy bands come from sublattice polarized states in the top and bottom layers.
 An out-of-plane electric field induces a potential bias equal to $2 D$ between these layers and opens up an energy gap while flattening the dispersion near $K$ and $K'$ points.
 Therefore, the Fermi energy is only a few ${\rm meV}$ above the band bottom for small electron density of around $5\times 10^{11} {\rm cm}^{-2}$, where time-reversal-breaking superconductivity is observed.

 The low-energy band dispersion is highly tunable by the electric field.
-As $D$ increases, the curvature at $K$ and $K'$ changes from positive to negative \cite{Ghazaryan2021Dec,Ghazaryan2023Mar} as shown in Fig.~\ref{fig:1}(c) for ABCA tetralayer graphene, resulting in a Mexican-hat shaped dispersion.
-In this case, a Lifshitz transition from simple to annular Fermi surface occurs as electron density is reduced.
+As the displacement field $D$ increases, the curvature at $K$ and $K'$ changes from positive to negative \cite{Ghazaryan2021Dec,Ghazaryan2023Mar} as shown in Fig.~\ref{fig:1}(c) for ABCA tetralayer graphene, resulting in a Mexican-hat shaped dispersion.
+In this case, a Lifshitz transition from simply-connected to annular Fermi surface occurs when the Fermi energy crosses the top of the hat as the electron density is reduced.

 We capture the essential features of the electric-field-tuned conduction band in rhombohedral $n$-layer graphene with a minimal band dispersion: